Manikantha-M/Face-recognition-using-deeplearning-and-OpenCV/README.md

 3.Train a Support Vector Machine (SVM) on top of the embeddings 4.Recognize faces in images and video streams
 All of these tasks will be accomplished with OpenCV, enabling us to obtain a “pure” OpenCV face recognition pipeline.

+## 1.4 Object detection workflow

+Object detection workflow has the following steps :

+1.Preparation of dataset.

+2.Annotating the dataset.

+3.Training the model on dataset and performing evaluation.

+4.Testing the model on new unseen data.